django-haystack/django-haystack/docs/faq.rst

    A common problem is that the Python bindings for a specific engine may have been released under an incompatible license.
-The goal is for Haystack to remain MIT licensed and importing bindings with an incompatible license can technically convert the entire codebase to that license.
+The goal is for Haystack to remain BSD licensed and importing bindings with an incompatible license can technically convert the entire codebase to that license.
 This most commonly occurs with GPL'ed bindings.